VitorInacioBorges/C_Learning/README.md

 # C_Learning
-Exercises and training in C language.\n
+Exercises and training in C language.
 All the exercises are on master branch.